 If a person provides advice or a service to another and carries that work out negligently, they could be held legally liable for the consequences thereof.
 Liability can arise because there has been a breach of duty of care or a breach of contract.
 Accountants, architects, engineers, and lawyers, amongst others, include professionals who are often exposed to litigation.
 Many of the suits brought against these professionals are as a result of damages sustained due to the professional’s failure to perform according to the generally accepted standards in their respective fields.

 Heightened consumer awareness, which is largely as a result of new legislation protecting consumers’ rights, coupled with tough economic conditions, is resulting in our society gradually becoming more litigious.
-Even where there has been no proven error resulting in liability, a third party may initiate a suit against the professional purely as a result of the project not being successful.
-Defending actions in court could prove to be time-consuming and expensive uncertain.
-In the event that the professional is found guilty, the costs related thereto, which may include reimbursement of the litigant’s expenses, may be an unaffordable financial burden.
+Even where there has been no proven error resulting in liability, a third party may initiate a suit against the professional purely asa result of the project not being successful.
+Defending actions in court could prove to be time-consuming and expensive.
+If the professional is found guilty, the costs related thereto, which may include reimbursement of the litigant’s expenses, may be an unaffordable financial burden.

-To error is human – everyone makes mistakes.
+To err is human – everyone makes mistakes.
 A professional cannot ignore an accusation of negligence; the allegation must be defended or admitted.
 In either case, there will be cost implications.
-In today's litigious age where 'claim' often follows 'blame' having adequate Professional Indemnity Insurance cover which can protect the individual and the business from the financial fallout of such claims is imperative.
-There is no doubt that the quantum of court awards has risen sharply in recent years and Professional Indemnity Insurance will ease the financial burden of defending claims and damages payable in respect thereof.
+In today's litigious age, where 'claim' often follows 'blame', having adequate insurance cover which can protect the individual and the business from the financial fallout of such claims is imperative.
+There is no doubt that the quantum of court awards has risen sharply in recent years and professional indemnity insurance will ease the financial burden of defending claims and damages payable in respect thereof.
 It provides the ultimate safety net when all else fails.

 Please save the fillable PDF Proposal Form to your desktop before inserting information.
-If the proposal form is not saved accordingly, some information may be lost.
+If the proposal form is nt saved accordingly, some information may be lost.